Your cart is currently empty!

 Beginner triathlon training guide [free plan]

 In this article, we will…

-If you are reading this, chances are you consider taking on the exciting challenge of completing your first triathlon.
+If you are reading this, you might consider taking on the exciting challenge of completing your first triathlon.

-This beginner triathlon guide will take you from questioning if triathlon is for you to being well-informed and ready to embark on your next big journey.
+This beginner triathlon guide will take you from questioning if triathlon is for you to be well-informed and ready to embark on your next big journey.

 And you do not need to be a seasoned endurance athlete with stacks of medals.
 All you need is the will to dig in and commit to something extraordinary.

 - How long is a triathlon?

 - How long should a beginner train for a triathlon?